The Definitive Guide

 Managing Grill Temperature

 Your vents are your throttle.
 Open them up for more airflow and higher heat, close them down to cool things off.
 Lump responds fast, so make small adjustments and give it a minute or two to react before adjusting again.
+For a deeper dive, check out my guide on how to use charcoal grill vents.

 Direct vs Indirect Cooking